semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Added

 - The **Add to policy** button in the **Playground** can now differentiate between custom Code and Secrets rules.
-When you click Add to policy, it detects which type of rule you have written and adds the rule to corresponding policy board. <!-- 12739 -->
+When you click **Add to policy**, it detects which type of rule you have written and adds the rule to corresponding policy board. <!-- 12739 -->

 ### Changed